 Reporting assistance

 AI can assist in generating detailed and accurate reports.
 It can analyze data and provide insights that would be time-consuming to extract manually.
-These reports can be used for internal auditing and compliance and to improve decision-making processes.
+These reports can be used for internal auditing and compliance, as well as to improve decision-making processes.

 AI-driven analytics can identify trends and patterns in claims data.
 The result is better strategic planning and resource allocation.